drhelius/demo-emulator/README.md

 =======
 <b>Copyright &copy; 2016 by Ignacio Sanchez</b>

-Nintendo Game Boy emulator written in Go.
+Nintendo Game Boy emulator written in Go to be used in workshops about emulator programming.

 Follow me on Twitter for updates: http://twitter.com/drhelius